Frequently Asked Questions

 Where are your clients located?

-The majority of our clients are in the greater Boston area, but we have long-standing relationships with clients around the country.
+The majority of our clients live in the greater Boston area, but we have long-standing relationships with individuals around the country.
 Although we are based in Massachusetts, we’re able to partner with executives and professionals across the United States as a SEC-registered investment advisor.

 Technology makes it easy to meet face-to-face, even if we are in different locations.
-When looking for a fiduciary financial advisor, consider prioritizing the right complete fit over an office location near you.
+When looking for a fiduciary financial advisor, or specialist in stock options or equity compensation, consider prioritizing the right complete fit over an office location near you.
 After all, if you move or your advisor does, you probably won’t want to start over with a new firm.

 Client Service